DocuBook/cli/README.md

 ### Method 1: Using Go Install (Recommended)

-1. Ensure Go is installed on your system:
+1. Make sure Go is installed on your system:
    ```bash
    go version
    ```
-   Make sure the installed version is 1.24 or newer.
+   Ensure the installed version is 1.24 or newer.

 2. Install DocuBook CLI globally:
    ```bash
    go install github.com/DocuBook/cli@latest
    ```

+   This will install the binary as `docubook` in `$GOPATH/bin`.

-3. Add `$GOPATH/bin` to your PATH:
+3. Ensure `$GOPATH/bin` is in your PATH:
    - For Zsh (macOS):
      ```bash
      echo 'export PATH=$PATH:$(go env GOPATH)/bin' >> ~/.zshrc